CarolinePromis/CarolinePromis/README.md

 🌱 I'm in my second year of a Bachelor's at BUT Informatique (3-year Bachelor of General Computing) at the Bordeaux IUT in Gradignan (33).
 My favorite areas in computer science are web development, mostly front-end and back-end.
 I love to bring websites or software to life with a touch of humor and balanced design.
+I also like to draw (traditionally and digitally) and compose music (on MuseScore).

 👩‍💻 My skills at a glance:
 - Web: HTML, CSS, JavaScript, PHP, as well as the Symfony framework, Markdown